Published June 14, 2019

 How Does This Relate to Facebook Advertising?

-In the social media world, mobile device use is even more standard, with 96% of Facebook users and 100% of Instagram users accessing the platforms on mobile.
-In the same way that businesses need to optimize websites for the small screens on smartphones, it’s critical to optimize Facebook and Instagram ads for mobile, as well.
+In the social media world, mobile device use is the standard, with 96% of Facebook users and 100% of Instagram users accessing the platforms on mobile.
+In the same way that businesses need to optimize websites for the small screens on smartphones, it’s critical to optimize your Facebook and Instagram ads for mobile, as well.

-When optimizing mobile ads, advertisers should keep three things in mind.
+When optimizing mobile ads, advertisers should keep three things in mind: screen size, nativeness, and elimination of friction points.

 1. Screen Size